Peptide Trends UAE 2026: Types & Insights

 | Cosmetic / Anti-Aging Peptides | Skin rejuvenation, wound healing | GHK-Cu, Matrixyl, Argireline | USD 295.8M by 2035 |

-Therapeutic peptides are designed to treat disease by mimicking or modifying endogenous signaling pathways.
-The GLP-1 receptor agonist class is the dominant example: semaglutide, tirzepatide, and retatrutide activate incretin receptors to regulate appetite, glucose metabolism, and energy expenditure.
+Clinical-stage peptides are studied for their ability to mimic or modify endogenous signaling pathways.
+The GLP-1 receptor agonist class is the dominant example: semaglutide, tirzepatide, and retatrutide activate incretin receptors involved in appetite, glucose metabolism, and energy expenditure.
 Retatrutide is the only triple agonist (GLP-1/GIP/glucagon) in Phase 3 development, representing the most aggressive receptor engagement strategy yet tested.
 For a head-to-head analysis, see our retatrutide vs tirzepatide vs CagriSema comparison.

 What Are Bioactive Peptides?